tellmegen logo

 Parkinson’s and genetics

-If Parkinson’s disease were hereditary, we would say that it is a monogenic disease, but this is not the case, as it is a complex multifactorial disease involving several genes combined with environmental factors.
+If Parkinson’s disease were hereditary, we would say that it is a hereditary conditions, but this is not the case, as it is a complex multifactorial disease involving several genes combined with environmental factors.
 As genes are involved in the development of the disease, we could say that Parkinson’s is a genetically based disease.
 Approximately 5-10% of Parkinson’s cases have a genetic basis, with the disease appearing at an earlier age compared to non-genetic cases.
 In addition, as mentioned above, there are many genetic factors that increase the risk of Parkinson’s disease.

 Knowing your genetic predisposition to Parkinson’s disease through a DNA test is very important, as it allows the multidisciplinary medical team to understand the disease and establish the most specific treatment possible for each patient.